Tours are free and open to the public

 Please call the Community & External Relations Office with your tour request at 925-422-4599 or email tours [at] llnl.gov.

-LLNL will host environmental restoration tours at the Livermore main site and Site 300 beginning in spring 2017.
-These tours will provide an overview of the ongoing effort to remedy historic groundwater contamination at each site dating as far back as the 1940s, when the main site served as a U.S. Naval Air Station.
-The tours will be open to the general public, though prior registration will be required.
-Stay tuned for dates, times and additional information.
+LLNL hosts Superfund tours at the Livermore Site and Site 300 each Spring.
+These annual tours provide a close-up look at the ongoing effort to remedy historic soil and groundwater contamination at each site dating as far back as the 1940s, when the Livermore Site served as a U.S. Naval air station.
+The tours are open to the general public, and participants must be 18 years of age or older.
+Please contact the LLNL Public Affairs Office at (925) 422-4599 for more information.